Parenting Styles and its Effects on Child Development

 How it works

-As you walk into a party, you may have noticed that there are several different types of social groups, typically consisting people of similar personalities grouped together.
-There are those who quietly sit behind and observe everything, those who like to be at the center of attention and cracking up jokes and goofing around, and those who like to talk to everyone.
+As you walk into a party, you may have noticed that there are several different types of social groups, typically consisting of people with similar personalities grouped together.
+There are those who quietly sit behind and observe everything, those who like to be at the center of attention, cracking jokes and goofing around, and those who like to talk to everyone.
 It may seem normal at a party or a social gathering to have different types of people, but have you ever wondered how each person’s personality can be shaped over the years?
-We are not born with a certain type of personality but instead are morphed into the person we are today by the influences and experiences we gain from our environments from our childhood.
+We are not born with a certain type of personality but instead are morphed into the individuals we are today by the influences and experiences we gain from our environments, especially during our formative years.

-The people that we come into contact the most and learn from the most are from our parents.
-They were the ones who taught us how to do everything from how to walk to what’s right or wrong.
-The early childhood years is a critical period of a child’s life.
-During this period, what a child learns from their surroundings can contribute to the development of their personalities.
-As a result, the most direct impact from a child’s surrounding is the role that a parent plays in their methods or practice of rearing a child.
+The people we come into contact with most frequently and learn from the most are our parents.
+They are the ones who teach us everything from how to walk to understanding what’s right or wrong.
+The early childhood years are a critical period of a child’s life.
+During this period, what a child learns from their surroundings can significantly contribute to the development of their personality.
+As a result, the most direct impact from a child’s surroundings is the role that a parent plays in their methods or practice of rearing a child.
+Parenting is not just a series of actions but a profound influence that sets the foundation for a child’s future personality and behavior.

-According to the former president of the Division of Developmental Psychology of the American Psychological Association and a distinguished psychology professor named Laurence Steinberg defined parenting practices as “directly observable specific behaviors that parents use to socialize their children.”
-Studies have suggested that parenting styles correlates to a child’s development and each parenting style can have an impact on the formation of the child’s personality.
+According to Laurence Steinberg, a distinguished psychology professor and former president of the Division of Developmental Psychology of the American Psychological Association, parenting practices are defined as “directly observable specific behaviors that parents use to socialize their children.”
+Studies have suggested that parenting styles correlate with a child’s development, and each parenting style can have a distinct impact on the formation of the child’s personality.
+This connection underscores the importance of understanding the mechanisms through which parenting influences development.

-An environment with essentially a few to no rules can allow a child to develop optimally, however, studies have shown that this type of parenting can have negative effects.
-Cohen, Deborah, Rice and Janet conducted a study in which they find out the correlation between a children’s academic success and parenting styles.
-In their studies they provided evidence that high grades correlated with children that perceived their parents to a more of an authoritative style, less of parents that were laxer with their rules (permissive parent style), and less with parents that reared their children in an authoritative style in which the kids were governed by a strict set of rules.
+An environment with essentially few to no rules can theoretically allow a child to develop optimally; however, studies have shown that this type of parenting can have negative effects.
+Cohen, Deborah, Rice, and Janet conducted a study examining the correlation between children’s academic success and parenting styles, providing evidence that high grades correlated with children who perceived their parents as more authoritative, rather than permissive or authoritarian.

 Cite this page